Ayms/node-Tor/README.md

 ## node-Tor Goals and possible Future :

+####This section is a bit obsolete now, there are numerous possibilities mentioned below, the most challenging ones are to put the OP and the OR inside the browsers, it's done for the OP, now it has to be worked for the OR.

 The intent of this project is to provide Tor mechanisms in a web language, so it might open the Tor (or Tor like) network to web languages interfaces.

 It is easier to install and to scale, does not depend on specific applications and can interact with js modules, then it is possible to easily build web/js applications on top of it (chat, etc).